joopringelberg/perspectives-rabbitmq-service/README.md

 { userName, password, queueName }
 ```

-The userName - password combination will be granted user status of the RabbitMQ server, provided the total number of registered users is not above a threshold configured in the file `maxusers.json`.
+The userName - password combination will be granted user status of the RabbitMQ server, provided the total number of registered users is not above the threshold configured with the parameter `maxusers`.
 Moreover, that user will be given exactly the required rights to be able to register the queue and a binding key to it.

 The first time that the end user tries to access RabbitMQ with his credentials and tries to register listening to the queue, that queue will be created and the userName is used as binding key for this queue.
 Consequently, messages sent to `topic/<userName>` will end up in `queueName`.